What is the 90+ point wine rating system

 The average bell curve for wine is around the 87-89 point mark, so you may not find it easy to consistently drink 90+ point wine.

 Also, you should be aware that wine critics start to bicker when it gets to the 90+ point wine range.
 Some critics prefer a 90+ point wine to be complex and bold, others prefer it to be complex at subtle.
-So the rating depends on their personal preferences, which means it isn't totally impartial.
+So the rating depends on their personal preferences but have one thing in common - their represent a high degree of quality.

 Back to blog